Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 The Door – B

-It is nice but not a game changer for privacy since everyone walking down the aisle can see inside the suite.
-Seats that abut the aisle benefit the most from the door and wall
+It is nice but not a game changer for privacy since anyone over the age of 10 who is walking down the aisle can see inside the suite.
+Seats that abut the aisle benefit the most from the door and wall it retracts into.

 Business class finally has some color.
 I found it refreshing and soothing.